Club Puebla: 21st century

-In the Clausura 2010 the club started off the preseason by signing players Marcelo Palau, Herculez Gomez and Alexandro Álvarez also bringing back players Álvaro Fabián González, Hiber Ruíz and Marco Capetillo who had not played since 2007.
-The club started the tournament by losing 1–0 to Tigres de la UANL at home.
+In the Clausura 2010, the club started off the preseason by signing players Marcelo Palau, Herculez Gómez and Alexandro Álvarez also bringing back players Álvaro Fabián González, Hiber Ruíz and Marco Capetillo who had not played since 2007.
+The club started the tournament by losing 1–0 to Tigres at home.
 The club won its sound game 3–2 against Estudiantes Tecos on the road.
 The club would not fair to good having the 2nd worst defense in the league but tied third for the best offense, finishing 13 overall with a record of 5 wins 4 draws losing 8, a scoring 28 goals allowing 31 for a total of 19 points.
-Herculez Gomez led the club as well as the league in goals scored with ten.
+Herculez Gómez led the club as well as the league in goals scored with ten.
 That tally earned him the goal scoring title in a tie with Javier Hernández.
-However, Herculez Gomez had scored his 10 goals in fewer minutes played than the other two, scoring 6 of his goals coming in as a substitute.
+However, Herculez Gómez had scored his 10 goals in fewer minutes played than the other two, scoring 6 of his goals coming in as a substitute.

 A crisis came into the club with owner Ricardo Henaine, until he resigned, this caused the ninth spell of manager José Luis Sánchez Solá as puebla manager.